0xkevindiep/EZFlipper/README.md

 5. Open up kashmachine.py and adjust the variables 'brands', 'min_profit', 'max_age', and 'transaction_fee' to your preference and save it.

-6. Return to your terminal and run Kash Machine:
+6. Return to your terminal and run the script:

 		python kashmachine.py > items.txt